akrawchyk/akrawchyk-web/src/resume.md

 - Lead a team of front end developers including code reviews, mentoring, and technical direction for projects and tooling.
 - Wrote code and consult for client Django and JavaScript projects.
 - Interfaced with client stakeholders to help determine requirements, estimates, and priorities for tasks.
-- Collaborated with interactive designers and UX designers to concept and implement application features.
+- Collaborated with UX designers to build application features.
 - Worked with directors to screen candidates and interview and hire new teammates.
 - Notable projects: Volkswagen Rival Road game (Phaser.io), Luden’s Beatbox (React, Webpack), ServiceYear.org (Django), P.A.W.
 BTLE+Raspberry Pi dog tracking (Node.js, Redis).

 #### Creative Technologist 2014-2016

-- Created the “Butter Task Force” to implement web performance standards and monitoring best practices for client projects.
+- Created the “Butter Task Force” which introduced web performance standards and monitoring best practices for client projects.
 - Co-created the “Front End Working Group” to codify web standards for idiomatic HTML, BEM-style CSS, and JS style guide with linter configuration.
 - Delivered high-quality static websites from designs and collaborated with designers to create design systems and polish in agile and waterfall processes.
 - Notable projects: FOSI.org (Django), SungardAS.com (Assemble), Kroger “Taste-of-Mexico” Facebook game (AngularJS), Mo-static project template (Node.js)